 The regression equations contained in USGS WRIR 87-4132 & WRIR 00-4233 have been superseded.
 However, the previous reports can be utilized for comparative purposes when engineering judgment is used to estimate peak discharges for the design of bridges and culverts in Iowa.
+A thorough review of the basin characteristics and history of flooding along with engineering judgement is needed when determining design discharges for small basins.
 WRIR 87-4132 may be used for small basins (D.A. between 2 and 20 square miles).

 See commentary for Q50/Q500 Chart to be used with WRIR 87-4132 analysis.
+The designer shall utilize a frequency discharge curve to determine the Q200.